PayFabric/APIs/Receivables/Sections/Objects/ProcessPayment.md

 ## Process Payment
-There are two process payment objects that represent the processing of a payment in the PayFabric Receivables website, InProgressPaymentPost and InProgressPaymentPatch.
+There are three process payment objects that represent the processing of a payment in the PayFabric Receivables website, InProgressPaymentPost, InProgressPaymentResponse and InProgressPaymentPatch.

 ## InProgressPaymentPost